Tanglewood Festival Chorus: Performance practice

 The full roster includes over 200 singers who volunteer their time and talents.
 Subsets of the group are selected by Mr. Burton to meet the needs of the repertoire being performed.
 Typically a performance will involve 90-120 singers.
 During the Christmas Pops season, approximately 50 singers take the stage for each show.
-To meet the needs of the BSO, members of the TFC appear in 10-15 Christmas performances each.
+To meet the needs of the BSO, members of the TFC appear in 9-11 Christmas performances each.

 Recordings

 The TFC has also collaborated with Seiji Ozawa and the Boston Symphony Orchestra on numerous recordings, including Mahler's Second, Third, and Eighth symphonies, Strauss's Elektra, Schoenberg's Gurre-Lieder, and Bartók's The Miraculous Mandarin, on Philips; Mendelssohn's complete incidental music to A Midsummer Night's Dream, Gabriel Fauré's Pavane, on Deutsche Grammophon; and Berlioz's Requiem and La damnation de Faust, Fauré's Requiem, and Tchaikovsky's The Queen of Spades, on RCA Victor Red Seal.
 Also for Philips, with the BSO under Bernard Haitink's direction, the chorus has recorded Ravel's Daphnis et Chloé and Brahms's Alto Rhapsody and Nänie.
 They can also be heard on the RCA Victor disc "A Splash of Pops", as well as on three Christmas albums — "Joy to the World" on Sony Classical and "We Wish You a Merry Christmas" on Philips, both with John Williams and the Boston Pops Orchestra, and "Holiday Pops" on RCA Victor with Keith Lockhart and the Boston Pops Orchestra.
 The Tanglewood Festival Chorus can also be heard on the soundtracks of four movies, Indiana Jones and the Temple of Doom, Close Encounters of the Third Kind ~ Director's Cut, Saving Private Ryan and Mystic River.
-James Taylor's wife is a member of the chorus, some of whom can also be heard as a "virtual" backing group for his 2007 UK tour.
+James Taylor's wife was a member of the chorus, and her voice can also be heard as part of a "virtual" backing group for his 2007 UK tour.

 On February 19, 2009, the BSO announced the launch of a new series of recordings on their own label, BSO Classics.
 Three of the four initial releases, all recorded live in concert, feature the Tanglewood Festival Chorus: William Bolcom's 8th Symphony (which the TFC premiered in 2008), Brahms's Ein Deutsches Requiem, and Ravel's complete Daphnis et Chloé.
 The 2009 Ravel recording was nominated for a Grammy Award for Best Classical Album in the nominations announced on December 2, 2009, and won the award for Best Orchestral Performance on January 31, 2010.

 In 2010, BSO Classics released Tanglewood Festival Chorus: 40th Anniversary, a collection of the group's unaccompanied recordings from its Tanglewood Prelude performances between 1998 and 2005.

+In October 2023, the BSO released the final installment of an eight-year-long cycle of album releases on Deutsche Grammophon featuring the complete symphonies of Dmitri Shostakovich, which included Symphonies 2, 3, 12 and 13.
+The recording featured the Tanglewood Festival Chorus on Symphonies 2, 3 and 13.